jventurini01/portfolio/README.md

   + Beautiful Soup for Webscraping with Python
   + Scikit-Learn for Machine Learning Theory and Practice

+### School Projects

+* This is a folder that contains all Labs and Projects done in Software Engineering II and Object-Oriented Programming and Data Structures at Manhattan College.
+  + Everything done in OOP is in C++.
+  + Everything done in SE II is in Java.

 ## Future Projects

 * The ABA Dataset